nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [==SigNoz: Open source Application Performance Monitoring (APM) & Observability tool== 🌟](https://github.com/SigNoz/signoz) SigNoz helps developers monitor their applications & troubleshoot problems, an open-source alternative to DataDog, NewRelic, etc.
 * [port-map-operator](https://github.com/MOZGIII/port-map-operator) LoadBalancer Service type implementation for home clusters via Port Control Protocol.
 * [Raspbernetes - Kubernetes Cluster: k8s-gitops](https://github.com/xUnholy/k8s-gitops) Kubernetes cluster managed by GitOps - Git as a single source of truth, automated pipelines, declarative everything, next-generation DevOps.
 This repo is a declarative implementation of a Kubernetes cluster.
 It's using the GitOps Toolkit known as Fluxv2.
 The goal is to demonstrates how to implement enterprise-grade security, observability, and overall cluster config management using GitOps in a Kubernetes cluster.
-* [KubeHelper](https://github.com/kubehelper/kubehelper) KubeHelper - simplifies many daily Kubernetes cluster tasks through a web interface.
-Search, analysis, run commands, cron jobs, reports, filters, git synchronization and many more.
 * [Kpexec](https://github.com/ssup2/kpexec) kpexec is a kubernetes cli that runs commands in a container with high privileges.
 * [OpenShiftKubeAudit](https://github.com/AICoE/OpenShiftKubeAudit) An auditing program to detect incompatibilities in Kubernetes manifests brought over to OpenShift.
 This auditing tool currently only supports Kubernetes manifests, but we plan to expand it to include Helm charts and Go code, as well.
 The tool is in very early stages, but is looking for community input to help add use cases.
 * [Kubernetes Kpt in The Wild: What it is and how to use it 🌟](https://labs.meanpug.com/kubernetes-kpt-in-the-wild) Kubernetes Kpt is tooling by Google that facilitates a structured approach to defining, managing, and distributing kubernetes templates between teams and orgs.
 * [RollingUpgrade](https://github.com/keikoproj/upgrade-manager) Reliable, extensible rolling-upgrades of Autoscaling groups in Kubernetes
 * [Kerbi 🌟](https://github.com/nmachine-io/kerbi) Kerbi (Kubernetes Emdedded Ruby Interpolator) is yet another templating engine for generating Kubernetes resource manifests.
 It enables multi-strategy, multi-source templating, giving you the freedom to design highly specialized templating pipelines.
 * [Kourier](https://github.com/knative-sandbox/net-kourier) Purpose-built Knative Ingress implementation using just Envoy with no additional CRDs.
 Kourier is an Ingress for Knative Serving.
 Kourier is a lightweight alternative for the Istio ingress as its deployment consists only of an Envoy proxy and a control plane for it.
-* [space-cloud: Develop, Deploy and Secure Serverless Apps on Kubernetes.](https://github.com/spacecloud-io/space-cloud) Open source Firebase + Heroku to develop, scale and secure serverless apps on Kubernetes - [space-cloud.io](https://space-cloud.io/) Space Cloud is a Kubernetes based serverless platform that provides instant, realtime APIs on any database, with event triggers and unified APIs for your custom business logic.
+* [space-cloud: Develop, Deploy and Secure Serverless Apps on Kubernetes.](https://github.com/spacecloud-io/space-cloud) Open source **Firebase + Heroku** to develop, scale and secure serverless apps on Kubernetes - [space-cloud.io](https://space-cloud.io/) Space Cloud is a Kubernetes based serverless platform that provides instant, realtime APIs on any database, with event triggers and unified APIs for your custom business logic.
 * [community.suse.com: Comparing Modern-Day Container Image Builders: Jib, Buildpacks and Docker 🌟](https://community.suse.com/posts/comparing-modern-day-container-image-builders-jib-buildpacks-and-docker)
 * [Teleport 🌟](https://github.com/gravitational/teleport) Certificate authority and access plane for SSH, Kubernetes, web applications, and databases
 * [weaveworks: kured - Kubernetes Reboot Daemon 🌟](https://github.com/weaveworks/kured) - [weave.works: One year kured - your Kubernetes Reboot Daemon](https://www.weave.works/blog/one-year-kured-kubernetes-reboot-daemon) Kured (KUbernetes REboot Daemon) is a Kubernetes daemonset that performs safe automatic node reboots when the need to do so is indicated by the package management system of the underlying OS.
 Many rely on Kured, which helps perform safe automatic node reboots when indicated by the package management of the underlying OS, to help make OS security better.